 Firm, crunchy fruits are high in water content.
 This dilutes the effects of the sugar they contain and help to stimulate saliva production, making them excellent for oral health.

 Water and milk are far better choices than sugary juices and sports drinks, which contribute to decay.
 If you choose to allow sugary drinks, save them for an after school snack and encourage brushing after consumption.

 The calcium and phosphorus found in these foods help to re-mineralize teeth by strengthening the tooth’s enamel.
 For old people, there are ways to deal with uncomfortable dentures.
 They can get dental implants and ask their dentist about it.

 Carrots & Broccoli

 Replace a bag of chips with colorful vegetables and a low-fat dip.
 This will encourage your children to make a habit of snacking healthy and help them to get the vital vitamins and nutrients needed for oral and overall health.
 You can talk to experts about the same and see more about Pacific Dental & Implant Solutions.

 Childhood obesity and childhood caries are of the most common ailments effecting American children today.
 Help your children by making healthy food available every day.

 We welcome both children and adults of all ages to our dental practice.
-Don’t forget to make brushing and flossing an important part of your child’s routine, as well as regular visits to our Streeterville Chicago dental office.
+Don’t forget to make brushing and flossing an important part of your child’s routine, as well as regular visits to the dentist.